webage003/bigbangrke/docs/guides/deployment_scenarios/multiple_ingress.md

 ### Load Balancers

-Load balancers are used to ensure traffic is distributed to Istio's control plane running across the Kubernetes nodes.
+Load balancers are used to insure traffic is distributed to Istio's control plane running across the Kubernetes nodes.
 In the diagram above, we only show one Kubernetes node for simplicity.
 But, most clusters are run with multiple nodes.
 Load balancers should be connected to all of the nodes.
 It is recommended that you use Layer 3/4 network load balancers in Big Bang since Istio can handle layer 7 routing and balancing.

 #### Public Load Balancer